marvin233/fairness/README.md

 ## Environment

 Python3.6 + Tensorflow1.11 + scikit-learn0.20 are recommended.
 The following packages are also required: numpy, pandas, joblib.
-The specific parameters are in the file 'requirement.txt'.
+The specific parameters are in the file 'requirements.txt'.

 ## A Small Example